Skip to content

 Getting Started

-At an absolute minimum, you need a version of Conda to work with.
-Also extremely useful, but not absolutely necessary, is an installation of ArcGIS Pro as well.
-I frequently use this template both on my Windows tower with ArcGIS Pro, and on my MacBook Pro laptop, so I can attest to it working in both environments.
+At an absolute minimum, you need a working version of Conda.
+An installation of ArcGIS Pro is also extremely useful, though not strictly required.
+I regularly use this template on both my Windows tower with ArcGIS Pro and my MacBook Pro laptop, so I can attest it works in both environments.

-Admittedly, I typically start projects on my Windows machine with ArcGIS Pro.
-This enables the project to initialize with a configured ArcGIS Pro project (*.aprx file).
-From there, I sync the project with a Git repository, and work on it in both environments.
+That said, I typically start projects on my Windows machine with ArcGIS Pro.
+This lets the project initialize with a configured ArcGIS Pro project (an *.aprx file).
+From there, I sync the project to a Git repository and continue working on it in either environment.

 Requirements